doganarif/LLMDog/README.md

 - **Gitignore Support:** Automatically respects your `.gitignore` file to exclude irrelevant files.
 - **Markdown Output:** Generates a well-formatted Markdown report, complete with a file tree and file contents.
 - **Clipboard Integration:** The output is copied directly to your clipboard for quick sharing and use.
-- **Cross-Platform:** Built with Go, llmdog works on macOS, Linux, and Windows.
+- **Cross-Platform:** Built with Go, LLMDog works on macOS, Linux, and Windows.

 ## Installation